-On the slopes
+On the Slopes

-Beginners can really struggle here - it is not an ideal place to learn to ski (go to Le Tour or Argentiere about 6km away).
-Or head to Balme ski area for more gentle runs.
+If you are looking for miles of cruisy intermediate pistes then Chamonix may not the ideal ski resort for you.
+Beware also the classifications, many of the blue runs here would be reds elsewhere.
+Beginners can struggle a bit here - it is not an ideal place to learn to ski (go to Le Tour or Argentiere about 6km away that are still included in your ski pass).
+You can head to Balme ski area for more gentle runs.
 In short, this is a place to go if you want to push your limits, and experience some of the best skiing and boarding around.